-Super Bowl Commercials and the Power of Traditional Media
+Super Bowl Commercials: The Power of Traditional Media

-With the lower cost and potentially viral reach of digital media—like Facebook ads—many businesses veer away from spending on TV ads during the Super Bowl.
+With the lower cost and potentially viral reach of digital media—like Facebook ads—many businesses veer away from spending on Super Bowl commercials.
 The “big game” can cost big bucks.
-But before you look for another option in your advertising playbook, consider these insights from our DaviesMoore media team.
+But before you look for another option in your advertising playbook, consider these insights from our 116 & West media team.

 I’m just here for the food